London Fog Drink (Earl Grey Tea Latte)

 • Be careful not to boil the milk since it can easily burn.
 Use low heat and let the milk come to a simmer then turn off the heat.

-• Any milk you prefer can be used.
+• You can use any milk you prefer.
 But know that not all milk will froth as well as whole or 2% milk.

 • Make sure to hold down the lid of the French press so that you don’t make a mess when pumping.